CircuitVerse/Interactive-Book/docs/bool2.md

 ## Example algebraic simplification

-Let's simplify our expression from the previous truth table example. you can apply ordinary algebra tricks such as factoring.
+Let's simplify our expression from the previous truth table example.
+You can apply ordinary algebra tricks such as factoring.
 Remember that the `+` operator invokes the `OR` gate, and that `true or x` always returns `true` regardless of `x` (as shown in our first truth table).
 ```
 AB'C + BD + CD + D // Initial expression
 AB'C + BD + D // Applying Absorption Law on CD + D, which reduces it to D